MicrosoftDocs/PowerShell-Docs/reference/5.1/PSScheduledJob/About/about_Scheduled_Jobs_Advanced.md

 ## Manage execution history

-You can determine the number of job instance results that are saved for each schedule job and delete the execution history and saved job results of any scheduled job at any time.
+You can determine the number of job instance results that are saved for each scheduled job and delete the execution history and saved job results of any scheduled job.

 The **ExecutionHistoryLength** property of a scheduled job determines how many job instance results are saved for the scheduled job.
 When the number of saved